dpmango/gulp-starter-pack/README.md

 * `npm run ghpages` to push only `./dist` folder to **gh-pages** branch on github (very useful for previews).

-### Setup + all packages
-`yarn add gulp require-dir run-sequence gulp-util gulp-notify gulp-cache del gulp-sass gulp-sourcemaps gulp-postcss autoprefixer cssnano postcss-short postcss-sorting postcss-pseudoelements gulp-rename gulp-imagemin gulp-pug gulp-front-matter gulp-plumber gulp-if browser-sync gulp-consolidate require-yaml gulp-concat gulp-uglify gulp-svgmin gulp-svgstore gulp-cheerio through2 gulp.spritesmith vinyl-buffer gulp-htmlhint gulp-sass-lint gulp-eslint eslint-config-airbnb eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-import gulp-replace gulp-svg-sprites`

 ## Credits
-The idea of structure was originally developed by riverco.de studio.
-I took the best parts, redesigned the builder and adjust to my specific tasks.
+The idea of structure was originally developed by [riverco.de](https::/riverco.de) studio.
+The best parts was taken, redesigned and adjusted to specific needs.

 Original Gulp Starter Pack v.1 could be found of a separate branch